HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 11

-ARTICLE XI – Procedures for handling Receipts and Disbursements
+ARTICLE XI – Procedures for Handling Receipts and Disbursements

 Section 1

-Depositories of the Club and respective maximum balances shall be resolved by the Board of Trustees at its Annual Meeting.
+Depositories of the Club and respective balances shall be resolved by the Board of Trustees at its Annual Meeting.
 The Board may, by resolution, replace, add or cancel depositories at interim meetings.
 Only one (1) depository may be used for all receipts and all Operating expenditures of the Club, and it shall be known as the “Operating Account.”
 Deposits in, and withdrawals from other depositories shall be transacted only within the Operating Account.
 The Board of Trustees may use their discretion to open additional depository accounts, such as “Payroll” or “PayPal/Credit Card” accounts to effectively manage operations.

 Section 2